Johnny Depp singles out ‘three people’ who ‘did me dirty’ during Amber Heard trial

 In 2019, Depp sued Heard for $50m (£40.1m) for allegedly implying he abused her in a 2018 Washington Post op-ed.
 Although she didn’t name him, he claims her allegations impacted his ability to work.
 Heard had filed a countersuit accusing Depp of allegedly orchestrating a “smear campaign” against her and describing his own lawsuit as a continuation of “abuse and harassment”.

 In June 2022, the jury shared their verdicts, finding that Heard had defamed Depp on all three counts.
-She was demanded to award him $10m (£8m) in compensatory damages and $5m (£4m) in punitive damages.
-Heard was found to have a partial win in her case and was awarded $2m (£1.6m) in compensatory damages, but no punitive damages.
+She was ordered to award him $10m in compensatory damages and $5m in punitive damages.
+Heard was found to have a partial win in her case and was awarded $2m in compensatory damages, but no punitive damages.

 Depp gave the interview in promotion of Modi: Three Days on the Wing of Madness, which he directed.